hdShang/arxiv-daily/docs/cs-RO/2025-10-01/papers/251000783v1-semantic-visual-simultaneous-localization-and-mapping-a-survey-on-st.md

 ---
 layout: default
-title: Semantic Visual Simultaneous Localization and Mapping: A Survey on State of the Art, Challenges, and Future Directions
+title: "Semantic Visual Simultaneous Localization and Mapping: A Survey on State of the Art, Challenges, and Future Directions"
 ---

 # Semantic Visual Simultaneous Localization and Mapping: A Survey on State of the Art, Challenges, and Future Directions